dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     (dcmRetrieveTaskWarningOnWarnings)"
     "
-    .. _dcmFallbackCMoveSCPCallingAET:

-    :ref:`Fallback C-Move SCP Calling AE title <dcmFallbackCMoveSCPCallingAET>`",string,"Calling AE Title used in A-ASSOCIATE-RQ to configured Fallback C-MOVE SCP.
-If absent, the AE Title of the external C-MOVE SCU is used.
-Overwrites value specified on Device level.

-    (dcmFallbackCMoveSCPCallingAET)"
-    "
     .. _dcmChangeRequesterAET:

     :ref:`Change Requester AET <dcmChangeRequesterAET>`",string,"Indicates change requester AET in rejections triggered by archive.
 Overwrites value specified on Device level.